 No. What got me banned was calling them out for being idiots.
 And then I said, please ban me if this is how it’s going to go.
 I called out a good ole boy and got banned.
 That’s the epitome of “the club.”

 Nope, not here.

 Some info about using Plastiq: I was going to use my NFCU card to pay rent through Plastiq for a 2.5% fee so I set up a scheduled payment.

-By luck, because I was looking for something else on the Plastiq site, I came upon a list of cards which do not give rewards for Plastiq purchases.
-The NFCU Visa cards are on the list.
+On the Plastiq site, I came upon a list of cards which do not give rewards for Plastiq purchases.
+NFCU Visa cards are on the list.
 The charge will go through as a purchase but you won’t get rewards.

 NFCU mastercard and Alliant cards are unaffected and continue to give rewards when used at Plastiq.

 This is valuable input, Argyll.
 Thank you very much for posting.

 This is the same stunt they pulled with me.
 I cannot even elicit a response from the NFCU CC department.
 I sought to learn whether or not my unrewarded large purchase, the one where they simply pocketed the reward instead of paying me as promised, would nevertheless count toward my $500 bonus.
 You need to spend $4000 within the first 90 days to qualify for the bonus.
 I spent much more than that.

 But from NFCU not even the courtesy of a response to my inquiry . . after some three days and counting.
 And you cannot speak with the CC department directly . . . were I running their scam I would not want to speak with cardholders either . . . you must instead go through a representative.
 And of course the CC department never gets back to the representative (no surprise there).
 I have spoken with a couple of representatives so far.
 Both were courteous to a fault . . very kind and attentive persons.
 But neither had the answers I needed or was able to obtain those answers despite prodigious and laudable effort.